ellipsisno/Questions/README.md

 To what extent does eugenics remain embedded in contemporary manifestations of biopower as thresholds of potential, risk, unforseen consequences (etc.)?

-Did eugenics really ever end at 'Nazi race science' (considered here as the banal go-to example used to distract away from present developments)?
+Did eugenics really ever end at 'Nazi race science'?
+(Considered here as the banal go-to example used to distract away from present developments.)

 Whence eugenics?